tamm-cci/tamm-cci.github.io/sphinx-doc/group/index.rst

   * On ARCHER2, software and example job scripts are available at `/work/e05/e05-files-log/shared`

 .. warning::
-   On Hawk, Isambard, Young and ARCHER2, all the Python software you need is loaded in a "virtual environment" using our submission scripts.
+   On all HPC systems, the Python software you need is loaded in a "virtual environment" using our submission scripts.
 If you want to have your own versions of software, you can setup a personal `virtual environment <https://opensource.com/article/19/4/managing-python-packages>`_ or using `pip3 install --user <modulename>` (or, if `pip3` fails, use `python3 -m pip`).
 Make sure you have loaded the Python module beforehand!

 Administration (PhD)
 --------------------